cloudposse/atmos/website/docs/core-concepts/stacks/stacks.md

 of one or more [Components](/core-concepts/components) and defined using a [standardized YAML configuration](#schema).

-Stacks are an abstraction layer that is used to instantiate Components.
-They’re a set of YAML files that follow a standard schema to enable a fully declarative description of your various environments.
-This empowers you with the ability to separate your infrastructure’s environment configuration settings from the business logic behind it (provided via components).
+Stacks are an abstraction layer that is used to instantiate Components (e.g. Terraform "root" modules).
+Stacks consist of a set of YAML files that follow a standard schema to enable a fully declarative description of your various environments.
+This empowers you to separate your infrastructure’s environment configuration settings from the code itself (e.g. Terraform components).

 Atmos utilizes a custom YAML configuration format for stacks because it’s an easy-to-work-with format that is nicely portable across multiple tools.
 The stack YAML format is natively supported today via Atmos, the [terraform-yaml-stack-config](https://github.com/cloudposse/terraform-yaml-stack-config) module, and Spacelift via the [terraform-spacelift-cloud-infrastructure-automation](https://github.com/cloudposse/terraform-spacelift-cloud-infrastructure-automation) module.